 The 279-foot (85-meter) sculpture stands as a memorial to the 1.1 million Soviet soldiers and 40,000 Soviet civilians who were killed, injured or captured during the heroic defense of Stalingrad against Nazi German forces during World War II.
 More Soviet troops died at Stalingrad than American soldiers in all of World War II.

-Germany never fully recovered from its crushing defeat at Stalingrad, turning a triumphant war of conquest into a fight for survival.
+Germany never fully recovered from its crushing defeat at the Battle of Stalingrad, turning a triumphant war of conquest into a fight for survival.

 Hitler's Plot to Crush and Colonize the Soviet Union